International Town Criers Day – Jul. 13, 2026

 International Town Criers Day FAQs

-What does a town crier say?
+What did a town crier typically announce?

 International Town Criers Day Activities